OFFIS-mosaik/mosaik/docs/tutorials/odysseus2.rst

 Mosaik sends data in JSON format and so the key-value-object has to be used as datatype for receiving in Odysseus.
 But most operators in Odysseus are based on relational tuples with a fixed schema, so it can be useful to transform arriving key-value objects to relational tuples.
-For this the `keyvaluetotuple <http://wiki.odysseus.informatik.uni-oldenburg.de/display/ODYSSEUS/KeyValueToTuple+operator>`_ operator can be used.
+For this the `totuple <http://wiki.odysseus.informatik.uni-oldenburg.de/display/ODYSSEUS/ToTuple+operato>`_ operator can be used.
 It creates relational tuples with the given attributes and omitts all data, which is not included in the schema:

 .. literalinclude:: code/odysseus_tutorial.qry